Mian-Usman-code/MY-5TH-TASK-PRODUCT/README.md

 # MY-5TH-TASK-PRODUCT
-My 5th task is to display some products using HTML and CSS.
+My 5th task is to be product deatail using HTML and CSS.